 Please keep reading the following part to get the answer.

 This post gives you an introduction to Windows versions.
-It tells you how to find the Windows version on your computer and how to switch Windows versions safely.
+It tells you how to find Windows version in your computer and how to switch Windows versions safely.

 Is My Computer 32 or 64 Bit Windows 10